 Although well received by critics, the debut album by Diesel Park West, a rock band from Leicester (UK), never made it to the top of the charts.
 It wasn’t for lack of an appealing title: released in 1989, Shakespeare, Alabama conjures up an imaginary town in America’s Deep South, incongruously named after the 17th-century English playwright.

-It's an interesting juxtaposition.
-At the time of Shakespeare's death in 1616, Jamestown, the first English colony in North America, had barely taken hold.
-And yet the New World had considerable influence on the Bard's work.
+It’s an intriguing juxtaposition.
+At the time of Shakespeare’s death in 1616, Jamestown, the first English colony in North America, had barely taken hold.
+And yet the New World had considerable influence on the Bard’s work.

 Firstly, in a general sense.
 In Britain as elsewhere in Europe, the Age of Discovery swept away old certainties, replacing them with the promise of the new, the lure of the exotic.
 It’s no coincidence Shakespeare named his theatre The Globe.

 There are also a few particular references to America – although only a single literal one.
 In Act III, Scene 2 of the Comedy of Errors, Antipholus of Syracuse and his servant Dromio are playing word-games, comparing the latter’s wife Nell to various lands of the earth (“she is spherical, like a globe; I could find out countries in her”).
 Dromio compares her buttocks to Ireland, the hard palm of her hand to Scotland, the hotness of her breath to Spain.
 Antipholus asks: